shuangela/portfolio/index.md

 ---

 # Hi!
-I'm Angela, a technical writer with a passion for creating amazing documentation experiences.
+I'm Angela, a technical communicator with a passion for connecting users with the product and democratizing learning for all!
 {: .fs-6 : .fw-300 }

 I'm currently an Associate Technical Writer at [MongoDB], where I write technical documentation supporting the MongoDB drivers ecosystem.
 Previously, I've worked at [Workato], writing documentation to help enterprise customers create automated workflows and integrations.
 I've also worked at [Splunk], creating tutorials and use cases to facilitate user adoption of Dashboard Studio.
-My first technical writing experience was at [Argo AI], supporting map operations for self-driving cars.
+My first professional communication experience was at [Argo AI], supporting map operations for self-driving cars.

 I studied Cognitive Science with a minor in Data Science at the University of California, Berkeley.
 In my free time, I enjoy reading novels, cooking new recipes, and playing video games with my friends!

 ## Featured Samples
 These are some samples that I'm especially proud of:
+* [C++ Vector Search]
 * [Modify and write dynamic options syntax]
 * [Create a dashboard]
 * [August tech writing tidbit](/portfolio/August-Tidbit)